microsoft/Office365APIEditor/README.md

 ## Feedback

-If you have any feedback, please post to the [Issues](https://github.com/Microsoft/Office365APIEditor/issues) list.
+If you have any feedback, please post on the [Issues](https://github.com/Microsoft/Office365APIEditor/issues) list.

 ---
 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.